 Bythaelurus naylori, Ebert and Clerkin, 2015, Dusky Snout Catshark.
-Five specimens of B. naylori (three females, two males) were caught from the Southwestern Indian Ridge (Figure 42) with a sex ratio of 1:0.7, but the sample size was too small to accurately determine if the sex ratio differed from 1:1 (P value>0.05), which was also the case with previous surveys.
-Males ranged from 51.4 to 54.1 cm $L_T$ , and females ranged from 57.2 to 48.7 cm $L_T$ .
-While there were fewer B. naylori encountered in 2024 than from the previous surveys, statistical testing is needed to see if this difference is significant.
+In all, five specimens of B. naylori (three females, two males) were collected from the Southwestern Indian Ridge (Figure 42) with a sex ratio of 1:0.7, but the sample size was too small to accurately determine if the sex ratio differed from 1:1 (p-value>0.05), which was also the case with previous surveys.
+Males ranged were 51.4 and 54.1 cm $L_T$ , and females ranged from 57.2 to 48.7 cm $L_T$ .
+While there were fewer B. naylori encountered in 2024 then the previous surveys, statistical testing is needed to see if this difference is significant.